Moving Furniture from UAE to Turkey (2026): Holiday Home Customs, Taxes & Real Costs

 Turkey is incredibly strict about wooden packaging.
 Any wooden crates, pallets, or bracing used in your shipment MUST carry the ISPM-15 "Wheat Stamp" (indicating it has been heat-treated).

-• The Risk: If your movers use untreated wood, Turkish Port Health authorities will reject the entire shipment or charge you thousands of dollars to destroy the crates.
-Ensure your UAE mover uses certified wood.
+- The Risk: If your movers use untreated wood, Turkish Port Health authorities will reject the entire shipment or charge you thousands of dollars to destroy the crates.
+MoveConnector partners strictly adhere to ISPM-15 standards for all Turkey-bound cargo.

 Do not ship mobile phones to Turkey.